How to Use OBS Studio for Professional Video Streaming in 2025

 OBS studio settings - user authentication

 You will see that you need to enter a username and a password.
-These are the login and password of your Dacast live channel, available in the encoder setup section where you find the stream URL and stream key.
+These are the login and password of your Dacast live channel.
+They are available in the encoder setup section, where you find the stream URL and key.
 For more details on those 2 steps, you can always check this tutorial for connecting Dacast with OBS.

 Finally, make sure your encoder settings are correct.
-We recommend the following:
+For optimal results, we recommend the following:

 • Resolution: match your camera/source resolution